galtx-centex/galtx-centex.github.io/_greyhounds/timber.md

 medicalhold: no
 cats: yes
 ---
-Timber is a lurcher, meaning he is a Greyhound mix.
-These dogs are commonly used for hunting, or in non-sanctioned field trials.
 Timber is a very loving dog, and a nice smaller size for a male at 60 lbs.
-He currently lives and plays with two whippets.
+He is a charming mix of sighthound and scenthound, though he doesn't seem to have much hunting instinct.
+He currently lives with a cat and and a female greyhound.
+He will do best in a family with another dog, though doesn't need to be a greyhound.

+Timber was previously adopted and has beautiful house manners.
+He will go to the back and ring the jingle bells when he wants to go out.
+Like many dogs, Timber is fearful of thunderstorms and fireworks.
+His morning sunbath in the yard, has become a favorite part of his day.